AngelValentino/FindIt/DESIGN.md

 ## Limitations

 The current iteration is a prototype of a larger project.
-While it effectively manages user, post, and community interactions, it does not yet include features such as a notification system or direct messaging for users.
+While it effectively manages users, posts and communities interactions, it does not yet include features such as a notification system or direct messaging for users.